leeguandong/sd_webui_realtime_lcm_canvas/README.md

 ![](preview.png)

-Find the UI for SGHM in the Extras tab after installing the extension.
+Find the UI for realtime-lcm-canvas in the Extras tab after installing the extension.

 # Installation